dhis2/training-docs/content/design_for_data_use/tg_attributes.md

 Create a new category combination by selecting the plus icon.

-Use your initals as a prefix and create the category combination for for Targets/Results.
-Make sure you use the categories that you have created (initials_targets/results)
+Use your initals as a prefix and create the category combination for for Donors.
+Make sure you use the categories that you have created (initials_Donors)

 ![catcombo-result-target](images/attributes/catcombo-result-target.png)